ZakSensei/Hangman-Game/README.md

 The project file structure is organized as follows:

 - milestone_5.py: The finished product where you can play.
-- milestone_4.py: Hangman Class with all its attributes.
+- milestone_4.py: Hangman Class with creating all attributes for a game.
 - milestone_3.py: Functionality for asking and checking for a guess.
 - milestone_2.py: The very basic functionality of the Hangman game.
 - all_words.py:   A file containing a list of words for the game.